launchdarkly/api-client-python/docs/ApprovalsApi.md

 Create approval request

-Create an approval request for a feature flag
+Create an approval request for a feature flag.

 ### Example